Book of Jonah: Narrative

 Unlike the other Minor Prophets, the book of Jonah is almost entirely narrative with the exception of the psalm in the second chapter.
 The actual prophetic word against Nineveh is given only in passing through the narrative.
 The story of Jonah has a setting, characters, a plot, and themes; it also relies heavily on such literary devices as irony.

 Chapter and verse divisions

-The original text was written in Hebrew language.
+The original text was written in Hebrew.
 Chapters 1 and 2 are divided differently in the Hebrew and English versions: verse 2:1 in the Hebrew version is equivalent to Jonah 1:17 in the English version.

 Outline

 An outline of the book of Jonah: